Skip to content

 Rahti is CSC's container cloud.
 Here you can easily create virtual applications based on container images.

-Notebooks is a great service if you just want to run a quick analysis directly in your web browser.
-Notebooks supports Jupyter with Python tools for data analysis and machine learning, and also RStudio.
+Noppe is a great service if you just want to run a quick analysis directly in your web browser.
+Noppe supports Jupyter with Python tools for data analysis and machine learning, and also RStudio.

 Example use cases